• Share this on:

 Source: UN Comtrade

-Like producers from China, Vietnamese suppliers are very productive and can produce at low cost.
-They generally have a good idea of what is commercially successful and trendy, and they effectively combine handmade and mechanised production.
-They can therefore be an effective (second-sourcing) alternative to China.
-Although there are obviously exceptions, Vietnam produces mainly for lower-end segments with limited design value.
-This should not be your focus.
+Vietnam mainly specialises in home decoration (85%), rather than home textiles (15%).
+Like producers from China, Vietnamese suppliers are very productive and can deliver at low cost.
+They generally have a good idea of what is commercial and trendy, and effectively combine handmade and mechanised production.
+As a result, they can be an effective (second- or dual-sourcing) alternative to China.
+Although there are exceptions, Vietnam mainly produces for the lower-end segments with limited design value.
+This should generally not be your focus.

-In general, manufacturers from India, Indonesia and Thailand are more likely to be your direct competitors.
-These producers often have access to a wide range of natural materials and skilled artisanry.
-This allows them to compete in the middle to high-end segments of the European market.
-Each has its own offerings and established place in the market.
-For example, Indonesia is Europe’s leading supplier of rattan furniture, producing 80% of the world’s rattan.
+Manufacturers from India, Indonesia and Thailand tend to be more of a direct competition for you.
+These producers often have access to a wide range of natural materials and skilled craftsmanship.
+This allows them to compete in the mid- to high-end segments of the European market.
+These countries each have their own offering and established place in the market.
+For example, Indonesia is Europe’s leading supplier of rattan furniture, as the country is estimated to produce up to 80% of the world’s rattan.

-Turkish suppliers provide a mix of industrial and handmade production, at relatively low cost.
-They benefit from their close proximity to Europe, which allows them to offer short delivery times.
+Turkish suppliers provide a mix of industrial and handmade production at relatively low costs.
+They benefit from their location close to Europe, which allows them to offer short delivery times.
+Eastern European countries also offer a convenient location and relatively low labour costs.
+In 2022 Serbia joined the top-6 suppliers from developing countries other than China – overtaking Ukraine, which now comes 7th.
+Bosnia-Herzegovina is in 9th position.

 Source: UN Comtrade

-Pakistan, Turkey and India are key players in the market for home textiles.
-Together, these countries directly accounted for nearly a third of Europe’s total home-textile imports in 2022.
-Bangladesh supplied another 6%, followed by Egypt and Vietnam, with about 1% each.
-All these countries increased their home-decoration exports to Europe between 2018 and 2022, with the exception of Egypt, which kept its supplies fairly stable.
+Pakistan, Türkiye and India are key players in the European home textiles market.
+Together, these countries directly accounted for nearly one third of imports in 2023.
+Bangladesh supplied another 4.7%, followed by Egypt and Vietnam with about 1% each.

-The leading suppliers (Pakistan and India) are high-volume, low-price sourcing hubs for home textiles, with access to cheap labour.
-These countries are world leaders in cotton production, with a large spinning capacity to transform this cotton into textile products.
-The producers in these countries also have the wider power looms that are required to efficiently manufacture items of larger width.
-In addition, Vietnam specialises in high-volume, low-cost production.
-As is the case for home decoration, you should avoid competing with these countries on price and focus on the middle to high-end segments of the home-textiles market instead.
+Leading suppliers Pakistan and India are high-volume, low-pricing sourcing hubs for home textiles, with access to cheap labour.
+These countries are worldwide leading cotton producers, with a large spinning capacity to make textile products from this cotton.
+Their producers also have the wider power looms that are required to efficiently manufacture bigger-width items.
+Vietnam additionally specialises in high-volume, low-cost production.
+Like in home decoration, you should avoid competing on price: focus on the mid- to high-end segments of the home textiles market instead.

-Bangladesh poses more direct competition for you.
-With its reasonable prices, large skilled workforce and abundance of renewable natural materials, this country can produce home textiles for the middle to high-end market.
-Famous for its high-quality cotton, Egypt is a strong player in high-end cotton products.
-As is the case for home decoration, Turkish home-textile manufacturers benefit from their convenient location and relatively inexpensive labour.
+Bangladesh is a more direct competitor to you.
+With its reasonable prices, large skilled workforce and abundance of renewable natural materials, Bangladesh can produce home textiles for the mid- to high-end market.
+Egypt, on the other hand, is famous for its high-quality Egyptian cotton, making the country a strong player in high-end cotton products.
+As in home decoration, Turkish home textile manufacturers benefit from their convenient location and relatively low-cost labour.

 Tips:

-• Compare your products and your company to the competition.
-The ITC Trade Map could help you find exporters in each country in order to compare various aspects, including market segment, price, quality and target countries.
+• Compare your products and your company to your competitors.
+You can use the ITC Trade Map to find exporters per country to compare aspects like market segment, price, quality and target countries.

-• See our studies on specific HDHT product groups to determine the competition for the products you offer.
+• Check our studies per HDHT product group to determine the competition for your specific products.

-• For more information about segments in HDHT, see our study on market channels and segments.
+• For more information about segments in HDHT, read our study on market channels and segments.

 2. Which European markets offer the most opportunities for home decoration and home textiles?

 The larger Western European economies are the main importers of HDHT products.
-In general, however, importers in these countries sell their products across Europe.
-Your best strategy is therefore to focus on specific segments, rather than specific countries.
+However, importers in these countries generally re-export their products to various countries across Europe.
+Your best strategy is therefore to focus on a segment rather than a specific country.

 Source: UN Comtrade

-Europe’s leading importer of HDHT products is Germany, which accounts for 17% of the market in 2022, followed by France (14%) and the United Kingdom (13%).
-Together, these 3 countries account for almost half of all European HDHT imports.
-Smaller markets with shares of less than 10% — albeit still amongst the 6 leading importers — are the Netherlands (9%), Italy (7%) and Spain (7%).
-All these markets have recovered from the trade disruptions of 2020, with imports now exceeding those of 2019.
+Europe’s leading importer of HDHT products is Germany with a 17% market share in 2023, followed by France (14%) and the United Kingdom (12%).
+Together, these countries account for almost half of the total European HDHT imports.
+Smaller markets with a share of less than 10% – but still in the top 6 importers – are the Netherlands (8.1%), Italy (7.0%) and Spain (5.7%).
+All these markets showed a strong recovery from 2020’s trade disruptions in 2021-2022, followed by a return to pre-pandemic import levels in 2023.

-As noted previously, most Western-European importers re-export their imported products across Europe, or to specific European subregions (for example, Scandinavia or the Benelux).
-This explains why small countries (for example, the Netherlands) often import a much greater volume of HDHT products than they consume.
+Most Western European importers, however, resell their imported products across Europe, or a specific European subregion like Scandinavia or the Benelux.
+This explains why in HDHT, small countries like the Netherlands often import much more than they consume.

 Focus on segments

-In terms of marketing, you should be aware that countries are not markets.
-The HDHT market consists of several different segments, ranging from low-end to high-end (see our study on market channels and segments).
+In terms of marketing, you should know that countries are not markets.
+The HDHT market consists of different segments, ranging from low- to high-end (check our study on market channels and segments).
 Every European country has these segments, although their size may vary.
-It therefore makes much more sense to focus on segments within which your product group falls and connect to importers in those segments, instead of in specific countries.
+Therefore, it makes much more sense for you to focus on a segment in your product group and connect to importers in that segment instead of in a specific country.
 These importers will then sell your products in that segment across Europe.

 Source: UN Comtrade